Peach Upside Down Cake

-A layer of peaches are arranged in the bottom of your cake pan while a buttermilk batter bakes up in the middle and apricots star in the fruit topping.
+Peach Upside Down Cake with a layer of peaches arranged in the bottom of your cake pan while a buttermilk batter bakes up in the middle and apricots star in the fruit topping.
 Sugar substitute reduces sugar but also cuts down on the calorie count.

 1 8-1/4-oz. can light peaches in fruit juice

 1/4 teaspoon baking soda